Lionel1204/MyCodeLib/TestExp/README.md

 # TestExp

-This is for testing generator of express
+This is a framework of a back-end restful api server

 ## Install It
 ```